 Zicklin mentioned by name J.P.
 Morgan Chase, Noble Energy, Exelon , Boeing, Altria, Merck, Intel, Qualcomm, Lockheed Martin and Monsanto.
 J.P.
 Morgan Chase said its disclosure evaluation came from a “leading nonprofit oversight organization.”

 There was a continuing wave of commentary about the Index, which was published in September (see September newsletter ).
 The U.S. Chamber of Commerce, repeating earlier criticisms, blogged, “CPA-Zicklin Index is Really a Tool to Silence the Business Community.”

 At The Motley Fool, Casey Kelly-Barton wrote a piece headlined, “There’s a Powerful Case for Better Corporate Political Disclosure.”
 Of companies that received high Index scores for disclosure, “These companies consider political transparency good business,” Kelly-Barton wrote.
 The Motley Fool also carried a commentary by Kelly-Barton that examined a polar opposite view of disclosure.

 Further coverage and commentary came from diverse sources including Caplin & Drysdale; Davis Polk & Wardwell LLP; JD Supra Business Advisor; Corporate Counsel; the Harvard Law School blog (which posted an essay by CPA President Bruce Freed); SocialFunds.com; PAC Outsourcing LLC; and the Columbia Law School's Blog onCorporations and the Capital Markets.

-The Index shows that a majority of almost 200 publicly held companies that were examined in both 2013 and 2014 received higher overall scores for political disclosure and accountability this year.
-The average overall score for these 102 companies improved by an average of 12.5 points.
+The 2014 Index showed that a majority of almost 200 publicly held companies that were examined in both 2013 and 2014 received higher overall scores for political disclosure and accountability this year.